 (If you’re fat adaptive on Keto, you swap out the large sweet potato for a medium one and save yourself 8g carbs, or save almost all the carbs by just making the guacamole and using zucchini round, or sliced peppers for the ‘chip’ replacement.)

 The addition of CB Supplements multi collagen doesn’t only add protein, it also is a super-food made with highest quality ingredients; grass-fed beef, wild-caught snapper and cage free chickens that help fix digestive issues, aides in sleep, boosts the immune system, and supports bones and joints, and strengthens hair/skin/nails (see Collagen Benefits).

 So really, by adding collagen, your eating like you want to be ‘in the game’ of life (not just watching it!)

-- 1 Large Sweet Potatoe, washed and sliced evenly (see video below)

-Current page | (If you’re fat adaptive on Keto, you swap out the large sweet potato for a medium one and save yourself 8g carbs, or save almost all the carbs by just making the guacamole and using zucchini round, or sliced peppers for the ‘chip’ replacement.)

-The addition of CB Supplements multi collagen doesn’t only add protein, it also is a super-food made with highest quality ingredients; grass-fed beef, wild-caught snapper and cage free chickens that help fix digestive issues, aides in sleep, boosts the immune system, and supports bones and joints, and strengthens hair/skin/nails (see Collagen Benefits).

-So really, by adding collagen, your eating like you want to be ‘in the game’ of life (not just watching it!)

-- 1 Large Sweet Potatoe, washed and sliced evenly (see video below)
+- 1 Large Sweet Potato, washed and sliced evenly (see video below)